dotlas/golden-plate-map/README.md

   - [`flowbite`](https://flowbite.com/)
 - It is highly recommended to use the [![mapbox]](https://www.mapbox.com) package for maps.

-  A React compatible libraary is already included in the project dependencies.
+  A React compatible library is already included in the project dependencies.
 Find more information on how use it [here](https://visgl.github.io/.react-map-gl/).

   You will need [an access token](https://visgl.github.io/react-map-gl/docs/get-started/mapbox-tokens) from Mapbox to use the library.

-  Once you have an access token, create a `.env` file based on the [template](./.env.template).
+  Once you have an access token, set the `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN` environment variable in the `.env` file you created earlier.

   > **Note**
   > This `.env` file is already included in the `.gitignore` file, so you don't have to worry about accidentally committing it to the repository.